michellemcone/acs-engine/docs/kubernetes/hybrid-environment.md

 ## Cluster upgrades

-As you may know, ACS-Engine proposes an [upgrade command](../../examples/k8s-upgrade/README.md).
+As you may know, AKS Engine proposes an [upgrade command](../../examples/k8s-upgrade/README.md).
 It is really important to understand that this uprade process is *not* fail-safe.
 Therefore in most cases, and especially with production clusters, a good practice consists of creating another Kubernetes cluster running the targeted version in another VNET and move the workloads into this new cluster.
 Once everything is tested and works as desired, set up the network redirection to this new environment.

 If you plan everything correctly following the documentation above and use Kubernetes Services properly to address both in-cluster and outside services, everything should work fine.